DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 As the players approach the source of the music, they can hear the following three stanzas of a haunting lament.

 > [!info]+ **Bianca’s Lament**
-> Bianca’s song can be sung to the melody of *Orpheus’s Lament* from the video game *Hades*.
+> Bianca’s song can be sung to the melody of *Lament of Orpheus* from the video game *Hades*.

 <div class="description" style="text-align: center;">
 <p>Hear, O stars, my yearning plea,